swiftlang/swift-evolution/proposals/NNNN-swiftpm-command-plugins.md

 Like other plugins, command plugins are run in a sandbox on platforms that support it.
 By default this sandbox does not allow the plugin to modify the file system (except in special temporary-files paths) and blocks any network access.

 Some commands, such as source code formatters, might need to modify the file system in order to be useful.
-Such plugins can specify the permissions they need, and this will cause:
+Such plugins can specify the permissions they need, and this will:

-* the user to be notified about the need for the additional permission and provided with some way to approve it
+* notify the user about the need for the additional permission and provide a way to approve or reject it
-* the sandbox to be modified in an appropriate manner (if the user approves)
+* if the user approves, cause the sandbox to be modified in an appropriate manner

 The exact form of the notification and approval will depend on the CLI or IDE that runs the plugin.
-SwiftPM’s CLI is expected to ask the user for permission if connected to a TTY, while an IDE might present user interface allowing the choice.
-In order to avoid having to request permission every time, some kind of caching of the response could be implemented as an implementation detail.
+SwiftPM’s CLI is expected to ask the user for permission using a console prompt (if connected to TTY), and to provide options for approving or rejecting the request when not connected to a TTY.

+An IDE might present user interface affordances  providing the notification and allowing the choice.
+In order to avoid having to request permission every time the plugin is invoked, some kind of caching of the response could be implemented.

 ### Invoking Command Plugins